book page beside eyeglasses and coffee

 3. Payment is made by invoice.

-§ 5 Patient participation and treatment success
+§ 5 Client participation and success of counselling

 § 6 Confidentiality and data protection